Food Movements Against Fascism

 |

 Join Duo Pizzicato and guests for a short set of Italian roots music played on mandolin, guitar, tamburello, and castanets.
-We'll end our set with a participatory singalong of Bella Ciao in English, Italian, and Spanish (with the lyrics, translations, and song info provided so everyone can join in).
+Mid-set, please plan to join in on a participatory singalong of Bella Ciao in English, Italian, and Spanish (with the lyrics, translations, and song info provided so everyone can join).

 Read More +